HMS Calcutta (1795): Capture

 On 14 September 1805, the brig Brothers, of London, from Tobago, joined the convoy.
 She had gotten separated from her convoy in a gale.
 Unfortunately, she was leaky and a very slow sailer.

 On 25 September 1805, the convoy was in the Channel south of the Isles of Scilly when lookouts spotted a number of unknown vessels in the distance.
 Calcutta moved to position herself between the convoy and the unknown flotilla.

 Next morning, it became clear that the unknown vessels were probably French so Calcutta signalled the convoy to make sail without her and moved to intercept the French vessels.
 She sailed towards the nearest vessel, which turned out to be the 40-gun frigate Armide.
 The engagement was desultory but Calcutta succeeded in luring the French southward and away from the convoy.
 As a result, the French detached the brig Sylph which captured only the slow-sailing Brothers.

 However, eventually the rest of the French squadron started to arrive.
 It turned out to be Allemand's squadron, which included the 74-gun Magnanime.
 Woodriff brought Calcutta alongside Magnanime, but after a battle of some three-quarters of an hour was forced to strike.
 The French had shot high, bringing down Calcutta's rigging, disabling her.
 Because the French fired high, Calcutta suffered only six dead and six wounded out of a crew of 350.
 The French brought Calcutta into French service the next day and retained her name.

 Woodriff was imprisoned at Verdun and appealed to the French foreign minister, Talleyrand, for release.
 Eventually, in early 1807, he was sent to Saint-Malo, where the French government provided him a vessel under cartel to take him to England.
 The British government immediately reciprocated by releasing a French officer of equal rank.
 The court-martial on Gladiator, on 1 January 1808, acquitted Woodriff and his officers, praising the captain for his gallantry and skillful maneuvering, which had allowed the convoy to escape.

-The owners and underwriters on the ship and cargo of the Indus, one of the East Indiamen that Calcutta had saved, proposed a subscription of 21 percent on the amount insured.
+The owners and underwriters on the ship and cargo of the Indus, one of the East Indiamen that Calcutta had saved, proposed a subscription of 21 per cent on the amount insured.
 The resulting money was to be presented to Woodriffe, his officers and the crew, as a small token of gratitude.